-The completed forms are to be sent to: Ministry of Health, Private Bag 3015, Whanganui Mail Centre, Whanganui.
+The completed forms are to be sent to: Ministry of Health, Private Bag 3015, Whanganui Mail Centre, Whanganui or email customerservice@health.govt.nz

-11.1.2 Oral health services for adolescents and special dental services claim summary forms
+11.1.2 Oral health services for adolescents and special dental services claim summary forms.

 The Claim Summary Forms are used to summarise the total of the individual claim forms attached.
 Each claim must contain only those forms which relate to the services identified in the title.
 A Claim Summary Form must have one or more Treatment Reports attached.
 Please complete this form in full or your claim may be returned to you for further information.